When to visit

 If you are travelling by motorhome, this is the perfect time to empty the fridge and do some cooking, because there are very few good restaurants in the area.
 If you have no way to cook or simply don't feel like it, here are a few suggestions:

-While the Trappist monks have not lived at Oka Abbey since 2009, the store continues to sell a range of food products made by the monks, including chocolates and caramel, fruit and date cakes.
+While the Trappist monks have not lived at Oka Abbey since 2009, they continue to make products that are sold at the store. store.
 A magnificent photo display tells the story of the manufacture of Oka cheese by the monks and the role they played in Quebec's agri-food industry.
 The non-profit organization that has taken over running the store seeks to preserve the heritage left behind by the monks, and continue their traditions.

 Not only can you buy delicious food products made by the monks themselves, you will also find products from other Canadian monasteries, in addition to a variety of fine regional specialties including cheeses, deli meats, homemade pies, apple products, sausages, fresh-baked bread and much, much more.
 The store also sells souvenirs, local handicrafts and religious items.
-The perfect place to pick up a treat, a Quebec product to take home with you, or a gift for a friend!
-Open Monday-Wednesday from 9 a.m. to 5:30 p.m. and Thursday-Sunday from 9 a.m. to 6 p.m.
+The perfect place to pick up a treat, a Quebec product to take home with you, or a gift for a friend.

 Where to sleep ?